 Several months after these reports were published, neither Google nor Apple had acknowledged the widely-reported findings.

 In the hope of prompting them into action, we emailed the two companies detailed updates on our findings.
-This advice showed them exactly which apps from each investigation in their respective app stores still posed a risk to consumers and formally requested action to reduce that risk.
+This advice showed them exactly which VPNs from each investigation in their respective app stores still posed a risk to consumers and formally requested action to reduce that risk.

-We advised them that:
+We advised Apple and Google that:

 We wanted to make it as easy as possible for Apple and Google to fix the problem, so our written notices included: